apptainer/apptainer-userdocs/singularity_and_docker.rst

 To make use of the API limits under a Docker Hub account, or to access private containers, you'll need to authenticate to Docker Hub.
-There are a number of ways to do this with {Singularity}.
+There are a number of ways to do this with {Project}.

-Singularity CLI Remote Command
+{Project} CLI Remote Command
 ------------------------------

 The ``singularity remote login`` command supports logging into Docker